jenyxjs/jenyx/README.md

 ### Tic-Tac-Toe

-As an example, a Tic-Tac-Toe game was created to demonstrate the capabilities of the library in action.
+A Tic-Tac-Toe game was created as an example to showcase the library's capabilities.

 - PWA: Progressive Web App support.
 - Google Analytics: Integration for tracking and analytics.